Skip to table of contents

 An "AU" grade is used to indicate satisfactory completion of an audit enrollment.
 An instructor may assign a "W" grade to an auditor who, in the instructor's opinion, did not perform according to the specific requirements as identified to the student at the time of enrollment.

-The University of Oklahoma Health Sciences Center (OUHSC) is excluded from participation in the Oklahoma State Regents for Higher Education (OSRHE) Academic Forgiveness Provision, including repeat, reprieve, and renewal and it does not recognize plus/minus grades.
-Therefore, all grades earned will be included in grade point calculations when apply for acceptance to an OUHSC program.
-OUHSC student undergraduate coursework is included in this policy.
+OU Health Sciences is excluded from participation in the Oklahoma State Regents for Higher Education (OSRHE) Academic Forgiveness Provision, including repeat, reprieve, and renewal and it does not recognize plus/minus grades.
+Therefore, all grades earned will be included in grade point calculations when applying for acceptance to an OU Health Sciences program.
+OU Health Sciences student undergraduate coursework is included in this policy.
 (OSRHE Approved, 6-21-93)

 Simply indicating coursework is “incomplete” is not an acceptable explanation of the “I” grade.
 The instructor will communicate to the student what must be done to complete the course and set an appropriate deadline, which may not exceed one calendar year from the end of the term in which the student received the “I.”